-AI is already beginning to transform the manufacturing landscape and revolutionize supply management.
-If your organization hasn’t yet begun a digital transformation, and you’re feeling left behind, don’t worry: Machine learning is still in its nascent stage, and AI won’t disappear.
+AI is already beginning to transform and revolutionize supply management.
+If your organization hasn’t yet begun its digital transformation journey, and you’re feeling left behind, don’t worry: Machine learning is still in its nascent stage, and AI won’t disappear.
 That’s not to say you should wait for AI technologies to fully mature before exploring their usefulness to your organization.
 Instead, follow the steps above to determine your company’s digital readiness.
 That exercise should inform your next steps.

-If you’re not ready for transformation, prepare a plan to implement artificial intelligence in supply chain.
-If you are, start creating and executing your implementation plan.
-The manufacturing sector is changing fast, and you can’t afford to sit still.
+If you’re not ready for transformation, start by preparing a plan to implement artificial intelligence in supply chain.
+If you are ready already, start creating and executing your implementation plan.

 Today’s supply chain executives are short on time, and having multiple meetings to discuss solution implementation is a burden they can’t afford.
 Integrated AI tools provide actionable insights that eliminate bottlenecks and unlock real-time value.
 That’s important because supply chain companies need more execution — not more analysis.